platt-sam/recipe-substitution-bot/README.md

 > python3 main.py --filename 'foo.txt'

-Where foo.txt refers to the filename (including the path) of the file containing a list of ingredients for a recipe.
+where foo.txt refers to the filename (including the path) of the file containing a list of ingredients for a recipe.

 ## Known Issues
 ### Offensive or Strange Food Words